smlpt/mastodon-sciview-take2/README.md

 The packaged version of manvr3d in the release section is only for testing purposes and not ready yet for day to day use.
 A list of known issues is listed below.

-Simply execute the `mastodon-sciview-bridge` batch file in the `bin` folder.
+Simply execute the `manvr3d.bat` batch file in the `bin` folder.
 At this time, we only support the Windows platform due to support of VR hardware.
 After launch, a Mastodon and a Fiji window will open.
 From the Mastodon window, you can open existing projects or create new ones from your image dataset.

 With a project open, you can launch a new manvr3d instance by going to `Window > New manvr3d window`.
 This will open a sciview window, the GUI associated with it, a BigDataViewer (BDV) window that is linked to sciview and also an ELEPHANT control panel.